FugLong/FugCraft-Server/client-resources/README.md

 | `/openpac-parties` | Everything party-related |

 > **📚 Full Command List:** See all available commands at the [Essential Commands Wiki](https://github.com/John-Paul-R/Essential-Commands/wiki/List-of-Commands-&-Permissions)
+> **🎒 Traveler's Backpack:** Learn how to use all backpack features at the [Traveler's Backpack Wiki](https://github.com/Tiviacz1337/Travelers-Backpack/wiki)

 ---